 - California avocados are impacted by an increasing volume of foreign grown avocados being imported into the United States.
-Recently, there have been significant plantings of avocados in Mexico, Chile, New Zealand, the Dominican Republic, Peru and other parts of the world, which have had, and will continue to have, the effect of increasing the volume of foreign grown avocados entering the United States market.
-Generally, an increase in foreign grown avocados in the markets we distribute in has the effect of lowering prices for California grown avocados and adversely impacting our results from operations. - California avocados are subject to competition from other California avocado handlers.
+Recently, there have been significant plantings of avocados in Mexico, Chile, the Dominican Republic, Peru and other parts of the world, which have had, and will continue to have, the effect of increasing the volume of foreign grown avocados entering the United States market. - California avocados are subject to competition from other California avocado handlers.
 If we are unable to consistently pay California growers a competitive price for their avocados, these growers may choose to have their avocados marketed by alternate handlers. - Non-California sourced avocados and perishable food products are impacted by competitors operating in Mexico.
 Generally, handlers of Mexican grown avocados operate facilities that are substantially smaller than our facility in Uruapan, Mexico.
 If we are unable to pack and market a sufficient volume of Mexican grown avocados, smaller handlers will have a lower per unit cost and be able to offer Mexican avocados at a more competitive price to our customers. - Non-California sourced avocados and perishable food products are also subject to competition from other California avocado handlers that market Chilean grown avocados.
 If we are unable to consistently pay Chilean packers a competitive price for their avocados, these packers may choose to have their avocados marketed by alternate handlers.